 - Secret drinking increases

-- Relationship with mother breaks down – blames mother for all faults whether true or not
+- Relationship with mother breaks down – blames the mother for all faults whether true or not

 - Relationship with friends breaks down due to impaired thinking, resentments and irrational jealousy